What is an FIRC?

 As per the guidelines set by the Reserve Bank of India (RBI) and the Foreign Exchange Dealers Association in India (FEDAI), only Authorized Dealer Category I (AD) banks are permitted to issue FIRCs.

-What are FIRA, FIRS, and BRC?
+What are FIRA, FIRS, NOC or Payout Advice?
 Why are these documents important?

 Following the introduction of the Export Data Processing and Monitoring System (EDPMS), the RBI instructed banks to stop issuing FIRCs for export payments.
 Instead, banks now provide FIRAs (Foreign Inward Remittance Advice) for these transactions.

-FIRA is commonly known as FIRS (Foreign Inward Remittance Statement) or NOC (Non-Objection Certificate) by various banks, all of which fulfill the same purpose.
+FIRA is commonly known as FIRS (Foreign Inward Remittance Statement) by various banks, all of which fulfil the same purpose.
 Besides acting as proof of receiving international payments, these documents are essential for claiming export incentives and GST refunds.

 Does Mulya provide an FIRC?